Adult Undergraduate & Graduate Students

 Next Steps and Additional Resources

-All students must complete a Free Application for Federal Student Aid (FAFSA) to be eligible for federal, state and institutional aid beyond any gift aid, for example, a Presidential Scholarship or Achievement Grant, from Neumann University.
+All students must complete a Free Application for Federal Student Aid (FAFSA) to be considered for federal, state and institutional aid.
 Completion of the FAFSA determines a family’s Expected Family Contribution (EFC)* and, in turn, a student’s eligibility for need-based aid.
 There are several steps required to complete an application for financial aid.

 * The EFC is not the amount of money a student’s family will have to pay for college nor is it the amount of federal student aid a student will receive.
 It is a number used by the school to calculate the amount of federal student aid a student is eligible to receive.

-Adult Undergraduate Pennsylvania resident students may be eligible for the Pennsylvania State Grant (PHEAA) and must complete the FAFSA before May 1, 2016.
-The student must visit www.pheaa.org to ensure all requirements are met.
+Adult Undergraduate Pennsylvania resident students may be eligible for the Pennsylvania State Grant (PHEAA) and must complete the FAFSA prior to May 1, for the next academic year.
+The student must visit http://www.pheaa.org/ to ensure all requirements are met.